heathermiller/dist-prog-book/chapter/8/big-data.md

 *Figure is from http://thebigdatablog.weebly.com/blog/the-hadoop-ecosystem-overview*

 HDFS forms the data management layer, which is a distributed file system designed to provide reliable, scalable storage across large clusters of unreliable commodity machines.
-The idea was inspired by GFS paper.
+The idea was inspired by GFS{%cite ghemawat2003google --file big-data%}.
 Unlike closed GFS, HDFS is open-sourced and provides various libraries and interfaces to support different file systems, like S3, KFS etc.

 To satisfy different needs, big companies like Facebook and Yahoo developed additional tools.
 Facebook's Hive, as a warehouse system, can provide more declarative programming interface and translate to Hadoop jobs.
 Yahoo's Pig platform is an ad-hoc analysis tool that can structurize HDFS objects and support operations like grouping, joining and filtering.

 ***Spark Ecosystem***

-Apache Spark's rich-ecosystem constitutes of third party libraries like Mesos/Yarn and several major components that have been already discussed in this articlelike Spark-core, SparkSQL, GraphX.
+Apache Spark's rich-ecosystem constitutes of third party libraries like Mesos{%cite hindman2011mesos --file big-data%}/Yarn{%cite vavilapalli2013apache --file big-data%} and several major components that have been already discussed in this articlelike Spark-core, SparkSQL, GraphX.
 In this section we will discuss the remaining yet very important components/libraries which help Spark deliver high performance.

 <figure class="main-container">